Grevillea scortechinii

-Grevillea scortechinii, commonly known as black grevillea, is a species of flowering plant in the family Proteaceae and is endemic to eastern Australia.
+Grevillea scortechinii (/skɔːrtɛtʃiːniːaɪ/) is a species of flowering plant in the family Proteaceae and is endemic to eastern Australia.
 It is a prostrate to sprawling shrub with serrated to pinnatifid leaves, the end lobes broadly triangular and often sharply-pointed, and clusters of brown flowers with a dark purplish-black style.
-There are two subspecies, subsp. scortechinii found in Queensland and subsp. sarmentosa, found in New South Wales.
+There are two geographically isolated subspecies; subsp. scortechinii, known as black grevillea found in Queensland and subsp. sarmentosa, known as Backwater grevillea and found in New South Wales.

 Description

 Grevillea scortechinii is a prostrate to sprawling shrub that typically grows up to 0.8 m high and 1.2 m wide.
 Its leaves are egg-shaped to oblong in outline, 30–110 mm long and 20–60 mm wide but serrated to pinnatifid with 3 to 14 lobes or broad teeth that are sometimes further divided, the end lobes rounded, to broadly triangular and up to 20 mm long and sometimes sharply pointed.
 The lower surface of the leaves is silky-hairy.
 The flowers are borne on one side of a rachis 20–45 mm long and brown, the style purplish black with a green pollen presenter.
 The flower stalk is 1.0–1.6 mm long and the pistil 19–22 mm long.
 Flowering time varies with subspecies and the fruit is a silky-hairy follicle 8.5–12 mm long.